hzeller/bant/README.md

- bant workspace         # List all the external projects listed in workspace. bant list-packages -r  # List all the build files, follow dependencies bant list-targets ...  # List all targets in this project bant list-targets ... | grep cc_binary   # find all binaries built by project bant lib-headers       # For each header found in project, print exporting lib bant dwyu ...         # Look which headers are used and suggest add/remove deps bant print bant/tool:*_test  # Print all targets ending with _test
+ bant workspace         # List all the external projects listed in workspace. bant list-packages -r  # List all the build files, follow dependencies bant list-targets ...  # List all targets in this project bant list-targets ... | grep cc_binary   # find all binaries build by project bant lib-headers       # For each header found in project, print exporting lib bant dwyu ...         # Look which headers are used and suggest add/remove deps bant print bant/tool:*_test  # Print all targets ending with _test